 4. Apparent thrombocytosis: Cryoglobulinemia, fragmented erythrocytes, or malignant cells in peripheral blood.

 The choice of treatment depends on the presence of risk factors for thrombotic complications: age >60 years, mutational status, and prior thrombosis (arterial or venous).
 Patients who are <60 years, have no thrombosis history, and do not harbor the JAK2 mutation (very low risk) are treated with observation alone unless cardiovascular risk factors or vasomotor symptoms are present, in which case acetylsalicylic acid (ASA) may be used.
 All other patients should receive ASA unless they are receiving therapeutic anticoagulation or have acquired von Willebrand disease.
 In patients >60 years or with a history of thrombosis add cytoreductive treatment.
-This may also be considered in patients with platelet counts >1.5 million/microL, progressive myeloproliferation (eg, progressive enlargement of the spleen), uncontrolled systemic symptoms, or evidence of microcirculatory impairment due to platelet clumping that is clinically resistant to ASA.
+This may also be considered in patients with platelet counts >1500×109/L, progressive myeloproliferation (eg, progressive enlargement of the spleen), uncontrolled systemic symptoms, or evidence of microcirculatory impairment due to platelet clumping that is clinically resistant to ASA.

 1. Cytoreductive treatment: Hydroxyurea (INN hydroxycarbamide) is the first-line drug.
 Second-line treatments are used in: